So, you've decided to submit a proposal.

 5. Buy smart

 Maybe you can justify buying some of the great proposal software out there.
-When chosen wisely, proposal software is a great tool, with easily customizable templates that save valuable time spent formatting proposals.
+When chosen wisely, proposal software is a great tool.
+For example, it might provide easily customizable proposal templates that save time formatting proposals.

 But it's not a one-size-fits-all solution.
 A little research up front will help you find the best software for your needs, saving you time and money along the way.